kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 - Industrial Control Networks:
- : Industrial control networks are the interconnection of equipment used for the operation, control or monitoring of machines in the industry environment.
+ : Industrial control networks are the interconnection of equipment used for the operation, control or monitoring of machines in the industral environment.
 It involves a different level of communication - between fieldbus devices, digital controllers and software applications